email metrics

 metrics help you find out what aspects of your emails could be changed and optimized for better results.

-by reading your email metrics, you can gain valuable insights into your audience, such as what type of content they prefer, what time of day they are more likely to open an email, and what they might potentially buy from you.
+by reading your metrics, you can gain valuable insights into your audience, such as what types of emails and content they prefer, what time of day they are more likely to open an email, and what they might potentially buy from you.

 observing your email campaigns will help you make informed decisions in the future (like what’s the perfect time to do a promotional campaign), and tweak your email marketing strategy accordingly.